World Languages and Literatures

 Semester credits: 4.

-Content: Study of a genre, a literary movement, or a topic in Latin American and/or Latino culture.
-Selected works from Latin America and/or the U.S. read in the context of cultural and historical events.
+Content: Study of a genre, literary movement, or topic in transatlantic culture (Spain and Latin America).
+Selected works from Spain and Latin America read in the context of cultural and historical events.
 May be taken twice for credit with a change of topic.

 Prerequisites: SPAN 321.